Monemvasia: Recent years

-From the 1970s, Monemvasia began to flourish again, this time as a tourist destination.
+Starting in the 1970s, Monemvasia began to flourish again, this time as a tourist destination.
 The people of Monemvasia sold their houses to people visiting Monemvasia, who restored them.
 Alexandros and Harris Kalliga played a key role in the restorations.
 At the same time, Gefyra also experienced strong growth (in the 2011 census it has 1,299 inhabitants).

-In 1971, Monemvasia became linked with the rest of the outside world through a bridge on the western side that connects to GR-86.
+In 1971, Monemvasia became linked with the rest of the country through a bridge on the western side that connects to the EO86 road.

-In more recent history, the town has seen a resurgence in importance with increasing numbers of tourists visiting the site and the region.
+In more recent history, the town has seen a resurgence in importance, with increasing numbers of tourists visiting the site and the region.
 The medieval buildings have been restored, and many of them converted to hotels.

-For the past few years, on July 23, an independence day celebration has been held in the main port.
-Speeches are made and the story of Tzannetakis Grigorakis, and his men, is recounted in both Greek and English.
+For the past few years, on July 23 an independence day celebration has been held in the main port.
+Speeches are made and the story of Tzannetakis Grigorakis and his men is recounted in both Greek and English.
 Inhabitants and visitors can gather to watch as a ship, built every year, is filled with pyrotechnics and set on fire.

 The 1986 horror movie The Wind was filmed here.